What projects can be nominated for the AIP?

 - A non-Indigenous person working and residing in the regions eligible for the AIP.

 Initiatives must also be new.
 The AIP provides seed-money to get new and creative projects off the ground – projects that help to solve challenges identified by Northern communities.
-Because of this, the AIP does not award prizes for the continued operation or expansion of existing project.
+Because of this, the AIP does not award prizes for the continued operation or expansion of existing projects.

 READY TO APPLY?